-Management is authorized to act, without Board approval, on all ordinary course matters relating to the Company's business.
-Although the Board delegates the responsibility for managing the day to day affairs of the Company to senior management personnel, the Board retains a supervisory role in respect of, and ultimate responsibility for, all matters relating to the Company and its business.
-The Board is also responsible for ensuring that the incentives of the shareholders and of management are aligned.
+The Company's management is authorized to act, without Board approval, on all ordinary course matters relating to the Company's business.
+Although the Board delegates the responsibility for managing the day to day affairs of the Company to management, the Board retains a supervisory role in respect of, and ultimate responsibility for, all matters relating to the Company and its business.
+The Board is also responsible for ensuring that the incentives of the Shareholders and of management are aligned.

 As part of its ongoing review of business operations, the Board must review, as frequently as required, the principal risks inherent in the Company's business, including financial risks, through periodic reports from management of such risks, and assess the systems established to manage those risks.
-Directly and through the Audit Committee, the Board also assesses the integrity of internal control over the Company's financial reporting and management information systems.